6.1 Employer determinations for PLP

 Note: From 1 October 2016, Centrelink must not make an employer determination for a person or their employer if the person is on an income support payment (see 6.1.1).

 This chapter is about employer determinations (1.1.E.60) relating to a claim for PLP.
-If an employer determination is in force for an employer and a person on a day during a PPL instalment period, the employer must pay an instalment of PLP to the person.
+If an employer determination is in force for an employer and a person on a day during a PPL instalment period (1.1.I.80), the employer must pay an instalment of PLP to the person:

-- on the payday for the instalment if the instalment is payable to the person, and
+- on the payday for the instalment if the instalment is payable to the person in relation to either a day that falls within the person's PPL period or a flexible PPL day that falls within the person's continuous flexible period, and

 - where the employer has been paid enough to fund the instalment as at the payroll cut-off for the instalment.